 If you want to get it right and be able to move forward, you may need to sell and start all over again.

-While I always advocate a buy and hold long-term strategy, sometimes a property can be like a financial millstone around your neck and needs to be jettisoned ASAP!
+While I always advocate a buy-and-hold long-term strategy, sometimes property can be like a financial millstone around your neck and needs to be jettisoned ASAP!

 That way, once you sell it, you can release the equity, free up your borrowing capacity, learn from the error in judgment, and buy the next property in such a way as to not get hamstrung again.

 And the next time around, you would have the wisdom of what not to do and not have to pay such a high learning fee.

 When you get it right, you have the potential to achieve spectacular capital growth over the years.

 But if you get it wrong, you could end up with a property that drains your finances as well as your chances of ever becoming part of that small group of Australians who own multiple properties.

 I know which group I prefer being in.